- Associate Professor of American Studies and Political Science

 Areas of Expertise

-political theory; critical and cultural theory; contemporary politics; feminist theory; film and media studies
+Political theory; critical and cultural theory; contemporary US politics; film and aesthetics; neoliberalism; gender and sexuality; theories of freedom and emancipation

 A.B., Brown University, 1997